veerserif/GAMMA-manual/Inventory-and-PDA.md

 * Fruit Punch, Gas and Gas Clouds cause acid damage.
 * Electro and Tesla anomalies cause electric damage.

 Impact damage comes from certain mutant attacks (anything that looks like a bodyslam, headbutt or charge), certain anomalies, and fall damage.
+Think of it as similar to "blunt force trauma".

 Rupture damage comes from bullets, slashing attacks, and certain anomalies.
+For example, a boar's tusk swipe would do rupture damage.
+Any attack that looks like it would cut or draw blood should do rupture damage.